StackVista/stackstate-docs/develop/developer-guides/custom-functions/functions.md

 ## Asynchronous and synchronous execution

 Functions in StackState run with either synchronous or asynchronous execution.
-For some functions it is possible to choose the execution type.
+For some functions it's possible to choose the execution type.

 * **Asynchronous execution** - functions have access to all StackState [Script APIs](../../reference/scripting/).
 Selecting asynchronous execution also makes it possible for more functions to run in parallel.
 * **Synchronous execution** - functions do not have access to the StackState script APIs.
-If the function offers the possibility to be run with either asynchronous or synchronous execution, it is recommended to use asynchronous execution.
+If the function offers the possibility to be run with either asynchronous or synchronous execution, it's recommended to use asynchronous execution.

 ## Native functions

 To improve performance, some default StackState functions have been implemented as native functions.
-It is not possible to view or edit the script body of a native function in the StackState UI.
-It is not possible to create a custom native function.
+It isn't possible to view or edit the script body of a native function in the StackState UI.
+It isn't possible to create a custom native function.